powsybl/powsybl-open-rao/docs/algorithms/castor/special-features/hvdc.md

 ---

-## HVDC Range Action Sign Convention
+## HVDC range action setpoint field vs HVDC line active power setpoint field

-First carefully read [powsybl specification](https://powsybl.readthedocs.io/projects/powsybl-core/en/stable/grid_model/network_subnetwork.html#hvdc-line) on the flow sign convention for HVDC line.
+First read [powsybl specification](https://powsybl.readthedocs.io/projects/powsybl-core/en/stable/grid_model/network_subnetwork.html#hvdc-line) on the flow sign convention for HVDC line.

-> Two things to note, is that in **fixed setpoint** mode:
+For **HVDC line** the two things to note are that in **fixed setpoint** mode:
->
->- The active power setpoint field should always be positive
+- The active power setpoint field should always be positive
->- The flow direction is given by the converter mode
+- The flow direction is given by the converter mode

-### HVDC range action setpoint field vs HVDC line active power setpoint field

-HVDC range action setpoint is not always positive.
+Whereas **HVDC range action** setpoint is not always positive.
 The setpoint follows the following convention:

 - If setpoint $>$ 0, side 1 is the rectifier $\rightarrow$ the flow goes from side 1 to side 2
 - If setpoint $\leq$ 0, side 1 is the inverter $\rightarrow$ the flow goes from side 2 to side 1